Onjsdev Logo

 React Context API

-What is the React Context API?
+What is React Context API?

-You can implement the context API in your application in three steps.
+You can implement the context API in your application in three steps:

 import { createContext, useState } from "react";

-export const themeContext = createContext("light");
+export const ThemeContext = createContext("light");

-export function ThemeContextProvider({ children }) {
+export const ThemeProvider = ({ children }) => {

 const [theme, setTheme] = useState("light");

-setTheme(theme === "light" ? "dark" : "light");
+setTheme((prevTheme) => (prevTheme === "light" ? "dark" : "light"));

-<themeContext.Provider value={{ theme, toggleTheme }}>
+return <ThemeContext.Provider value={{ theme, toggleTheme }}>{children}</ThemeContext.Provider>;

 import "./App.css";